starch-uk/sca-extra/PLAN.md

    - Performance regression detection

 4. **Benchmark Reporting**
   - Generate benchmark reports in `benchmarks/results/`
-   - **Output JSON format** for GitHub Actions integration
+  - **Output JSON format** that can be consumed by CI workflows
   - Compare current results with baseline
   - Track performance trends over time
-   - Include in CI/CD for performance regression detection
-   - **Automatically post results as PR comments** via GitHub Actions
-   - **Performance regression alerts**: Automatically detect and alert on performance regressions
-     - Configurable thresholds (e.g., >10% slower triggers alert)
-     - Fail CI or add warnings for significant regressions
-     - Compare against baseline and previous runs
+  - Benchmarking is run via scripts and is not enforced as part of CI by default

 5. **Usage**
    - Run `pnpm run benchmark` to execute all benchmarks